 In this research study, we are exploring individuals’ experiences with undergoing in vitro fertilization (IVF).
 We are interested in how IVF relates to personal well being.

 What will this study involve?
-You will be asked to answer some personal questions related to your IVF experiences through a series of questionnaires and interviews, some of which may be uncomfortable or emotional in nature.
-This study will be conducted entirely online (through a secure Zoom platform) and will last approximately 2 hours in duration.
-Participants will receive up to $40 in the form of a gift card as compensation ($20/hour for up to 2 hours).
+You will be asked to answer some personal questions related to your IVF experiences through a series of questionnaires, some of which may be uncomfortable or emotional in nature.
+This study will be conducted entirely online, over 3 sessions (about 3 hours total).
+Participants will receive a gift card as compensation (up to $120).
 Your identity will be kept strictly confidential, and any identifying information we collect will be used solely for the purposes of compensation.

-If you think you may be eligible and are interested in participating, please fill out this brief eligibility survey here: https://ubc.ca1.qualtrics.com/jfe/form/SV_2ofchcNYZAyMXIi.
+If you think you may be eligible and are interested in participating, please fill out this brief eligibility survey here: tinyurl.com/fertilitystudyscreener

 A research assistant will respond to you if you are eligible.
 Please note that at this time we are collecting a small sample of individuals, and therefore will award participation on a first-come first-serve basis.